juliakorea/juliakorea.github.io/latest/_sources/stdlib/base.txt

    Returns a lambda that retries function ``f`` up to ``n`` times in the event of an exception.
 If ``retry_on`` is a ``Type`` then retry only for exceptions of that type.
 If ``retry_on`` is a function ``test_error(::Exception) -> Bool`` then retry only if it is true.

    The first retry happens after a gap of 50 milliseconds or ``max_delay``\ , whichever is lower.
-Subsequently, the delays between retries are exponentially increased with a random factor upto ``max_delay``\ .
+Subsequently, the delays between retries are exponentially increased with a random factor up to ``max_delay``\ .

    **Examples**